 - You’ll experience Brooklyn’s world class arts and culture in one of the cities most picturesque and vibrant neighborhoods

 This two-week, intensive Brooklyn summer program provides students with an overview of urban sustainability in New York City with a focus on the vibrant borough of Brooklyn.
-Students will assess various urban systems, such as stormwater management, green infrastructure, solid waste management, and urban agriculture.
+The program is focused on the practical integration of environmental science, policy, and design.
 Through hands-on, experiential learning, the program will expose students to the complex economic, ecological, and social systems that urban planners, policy-makers and other experts and decision-makers must consider when planning for a 21st Century, sustainable NYC.

-Our Brooklyn summer program first examines some of the sustainability problems and opportunities, both large and small, that face New York.
+Our Brooklyn summer program first examines some of the urban systems designed for water, waste, and food production.
 It then shifts focus to the methodological tools students need to propose a viable solution to one particular problem through a “design challenge.”
 The subject of the design challenge is stormwater management in Brooklyn.
 The control of street trash that will become floatables in the local waterways of the Hudson-Raritan Estuary is a significant environmental problem, which exceeds the capacity of NYC’s highly engineered “sewershed” and wastewater treatment system.
-This two-week summer program will invite the students to take a look at the systems in place to combat this problem.
-Some systems that will be explored will be green infrastructure (bioswales, green roofs, biomimicry, etc.), municipal solid waste (recycling, trash, and composting), and urban agriculture (rooftop farming).
-These and other topics, including functional ones such as design processes and computational modeling, will come to light through workshops and a guest speaker series featuring biotech engineers, green architects, city planners, transportation experts, policy analysts, and media personalities.
+Students learn about the systems in place to combat this problem.
+Some systems that will be explored in detail include green infrastructure (bioswales, green roofs, biomimicry, etc.), municipal solid waste (recycling, trash, and composting), and urban agriculture.
+These and other topics, including functional ones such as design processes and computational modeling, will come to light through workshops and a guest speaker series featuring engineers, green architects, city planners, urban agriculturalists, and media personalities.

 Summer in Brooklyn, New York